Wraxall (click on photographs to bring up bigger/better versions).

 Manufacturer: Unk.

 tyntesfield But this one looks very odd.
-The pump is on the outside of the house, in the Inner Yard, but its handle extends inside to the Butler's Pantry (not currently open to the public).
+The pump is on the outside of the house at Tyntesfield, in the Inner Yard, but its handle extends inside to the Butler's Pantry (not open to the public at the time of my visit).
 The delivery pipe - which is wooden-boxed - travels up on the outside to the first floor of the house.
-My first guess was that it supplied water to the upper storeys, perhaps to a cistern in the roof, but a guide said that in fact it was a hydraulic lift mechanism that was used to speed up the delivery of food from the kitchens.
-I'm not sure if it was a traditional service lift (i.e., a "dumb waiter") or large enough to carry people, but I've written to the NT for further information.
-However, they've got a lot on their hands there at the moment, so I'm not expecting a full explanation any time soon. tyntesfield
+My first guess was that it supplied water to the upper storeys, perhaps to a cistern in the roof area, but a guide said that was in fact a hydraulic lift mechnism used to speed up the delivery of food from the kitchens.
+I therefore assumed that it was part of a "dumb waiter", and wrote to the NT for further information, but they replied that they were unable to confirm as they had a lot on their hands there at that time.
+I must return. tyntesfield

 Markings: None seen from a distance.